-Four Key Features in Workstream Collaboration (WSC) Your End Users Will Love
+Four Key Features in Slack and Microsoft Teams Your End Users Will Love

 As a company that aggressively embraced workstream collaboration from the get-go, our team revels in the features and functionality to the point that we’ve become power users.
 But what is workstream collaboration?
 Who uses it?
 And what breakthrough features in WSC may make it the right application platform for you?
 In part one of a three-part series, we’ll look at the key features in workstream collaboration that make it an essential workplace app for almost any organization.
 Part two will cover the workstream collaboration features with the most utility, and finally part three will conclude with some of the most underutilized, but most effective, features that users might not know about.